-Our Working Groups
+Our Working Groups Heading link

-The Interdisciplinary Dissertation Writing Workshop is open to ALL students and faculty, and we are eager to hear from all graduate students in the humanities who are at a point in their writing when a congenial audience of fellow scholars would be helpful in the writing process.
+The Interdisciplinary Dissertation Writing Seminar is open to ALL students and faculty, and we are eager to hear from all graduate students in the humanities who are at a point in their writing when a congenial audience of fellow scholars would be helpful in the writing process.

 Engaged Humanities is connected with the Mellon-Funded Engaged Humanities Initiative.
 At regularly scheduled meetings, all interested faculty and students discuss readings, propose speakers, and address future goals for the initiative.